postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 # Enabling logging

+> [!NOTE]
+> This procedure is suitable for development machines.
+For build servers

 When reporting a Metalama bug, it is often helpful to attach Metalama log files.
 This document provides instructions on how to generate these logs.

 There are possible approaches: produce log files, or write the logging output to the console.